2024 Seanad by-election

 A by-election was due to be held for a vacancy in Seanad Éireann on Monday, 29 April 2024.
 The vacancy was caused by the resignation for health reasons of Sinn Féin's Niall Ó Donnghaile from the Administrative Panel on 22 January 2024.
 At the close of nominations on 22 March 2024, only one candidate had been nominated, and Mal O'Hara of the Green Party was deemed elected unopposed.

 Election system

 When a vacancy occurs in the vocational panels, the electorate in by-elections consists of Oireachtas members only.
-For this election, it will consist of 160 TDs and 58 senators.
+For this election, it consisted of 160 TDs and 58 senators.
 To be nominated, a candidate must have the signature of nine members of the Oireachtas.
-Nominations close on 22 March 2024 at 12 noon.
-Ballot papers will be issued on 15 April 2024 and the polls will close at 11 a.m. on 29 April 2024.
+Nominations closed on 22 March 2024 at 12 noon.
+Ballot papers were issued on 15 April 2024 and the polls closed at 11 a.m. on 29 April 2024.

-All votes are cast by postal ballot, and are counted using the single transferable vote.
+All votes were cast by postal ballot, and counted using the single transferable vote.
 Under this system, voters can rank candidates in order of their preference, 1 as their first preference, 2 for second preference, and so on.
 Ballots are initially given a value of 1,000 to allow calculation of the quota (Droop quota) where all ballots are distributed in the case of a surplus.